Language: EN

 console.log(sum_function(3, 4)); // Prints: 7

-Finally, Python is also compatible with Function References.
-In this case, it is not even necessary to declare the variable, just assign the function.
+Finally, Python also supports Function References.
+In this case, there is no need to declare the variable, just assign the function.

 # Definition of the sum function